Reviews You Can Rely On

 Should You Buy the Celestron Nature DX 8x42?

-Honestly, we can't believe that the Celestron Nature DX 8x42 is so affordable considering its overall performance., but there are some areas where the relatively low price of this model shows a bit.
-They certainly aren't poorly constructed, but some of the materials are of a slightly lesser quality than those found on the most premium models.
-The major noticeable difference between the construction of the Nature and higher-priced models is the rubberized coating feels slightly plasticky and somewhat less grippy.
+Honestly, we can't believe that the Celestron Nature DX 8x42 is so affordable considering its overall performance., However, there are some areas where the relatively low price of this model is apparent.
+They certainly aren't poorly constructed, but some of the materials are of a slightly lesser quality than those found on more premium models.
+The primary noticeable difference between the construction of the Nature DX and higher-priced models is the rubberized coating that feels like hard plastic and is somewhat less grippy.

-Apart from a slightly lower-quality rubber coating and some slight blurriness at the edge of the image, these binoculars really feel like a more expensive pair.
-After many rounds of testing and retesting, as well as comparing to other updated models, our team continues to think the Nature is a great option for anyone seeking good enough optics to start identifying small birds without making a big investment.
+Apart from a slightly lower-quality rubber coating and some slight blurriness at the image's edge, these binoculars feel like a more expensive pair.
+After many rounds of testing and retesting, as well as comparisons to other updated models, we continue to think the Celestron Nature DX 8x42 is a great option for anyone seeking good enough optics to start identifying small birds and enjoy nature without making a big investment.

 What Other Binoculars Should You Consider?

-The Celestron Nature DX 8x42 offers good performance at an impressively low price.
-However, for a slight step up in price, you can pick up the Vortex Diamondback HD 8x42, which offers excellent glass at an approachable price.
-If you have a bit more to spend, check out the Vortex Viper HD 8x42, which is one of our favorite pairs with exceptional performance across the board.
+The Celestron Nature DX 8x42 offers good performance at an impressively low price and is the baseline of what we'd consider a respectable full-sized pair of binoculars.
+However, for a slight step up in price, you can pick up the Vortex Diamondback HD 8x42, which offers a noticeable step up in performance while still staying within most budgets.
+If you have more to spend, consider the even better Vortex Viper HD 8x42, which is one of our favorite pairs, offering exceptional performance across the board.